SweetPinkMilkTea/shenzhia/README.md

 | EX | ![](https://cdn.discordapp.com/emojis/1133686283093426256.webp?size=44&quality=lossless) |

 ## Installing

-- Clone the repo into the directory of your choice
+- Clone the repo into the directory of your choice or download from the Releases
+    - When downloading from Releases, unpack the archive.
 - `cd` into the directory
 - Create a venv with `python -m venv .venv`
 - Activate it